cma2015/CAFU/Test_data/README.md

 - (3) Extract Unmapped Reads

-  The test data for this function include "maize.fa" from the folder "Genomes", and trimmed RNA-Seq data generated from the function "Trim Raw Reads".
+  The test data for this function include "maize.fa.zip" from the folder "Genomes", and trimmed RNA-Seq data generated from the function "Trim Raw Reads".

 - (4) Remove Contamination